vmware/ansible-vsphere-gos-validation/docs/TESTCASE_DEV_GUIDE.md

 2. In the "block" part, write the tasks of test case execution and verification.

 3. In the "block" part, use this task "common/skip_test_case.yml" to set test case result as below:
-* Blocked: Test case dependency is not meet, e.g. no VMtools or no VC for GOSC testing
+* Blocked: Test case dependency is not meet, e.g. no VMware Tools installed, no vCenter server configured for GOS customization testing.
-* Not Supported: Tested function is not supported by the OS.
+* Not Supported: Tested function is not supported by VM on such ESXi versions or guest OS versions.
-* Not Applicable: Tested function is not applicable. e.g. enable secureboot on BIOS VM
+* Not Applicable: Tested function is not applicable for VM configration. e.g. enable secureboot on BIOS VM.
-* Skipped: Test case doesn't need to run. e.g deploy_vm when new_vm is false.
+* Skipped: Test case will not run due to configured parameters. e.g test case 'deploy_vm' will be 'Skipped' when 'new_vm' parameter is set to false.

 #### Test case "rescue"
 - In the "rescure" part, the included task "common/test_rescue.yml" will fulfill below functions: